EnigmaCurry/lbry-channel-mirror/README.md

 Tool to synchronize files from a lbry channel to a local directory.

+My personal use case:
+ * I want to host my own videos on my own webserver.
+ * The videos are downloaded by this tool, from LBRY, into my webhosting directory.
+ * This tool keeps that directory up to date with the latest videos.
+If new videos are added to the channel, this tool downloads them.
+ * If I need to create a new web-host, I can run this script there, and all my videos will appear.
+ * All the video file names, along with the claim_ids, are stored in a single YAML file.
+This means that I can put the config file in a git repository, and thus have a permanent record of my list of videos, along with their LBRY locations.

+Thank you to [jessopb](https://github.com/jessopb) for coaching me on the LBRY SDK.

 ## Download

 Portable, standalone executables, for Linux and Windows, can be found on the